 Let’s be direct: surcharges can completely derail your shipping budget.
 While carriers might offer attractive discounts on base rates, they often make up for it with a long list of additional fees.
 For some shippers, these extra charges can account for up to 40% of the final invoice.
 What’s more, many of these surcharges have increased significantly in recent years, sometimes by over 40% themselves.
 This means that even if your shipping volume stays the same, your costs can rise dramatically due to these escalating fees.
 The first step to controlling them is identifying them, which is where a thorough invoice audit and recovery process becomes invaluable for catching and correcting overcharges.

-Calculate the True Impact on Your Profitability
+How to Calculate the Impact on Your Profits

 Surcharges have a direct and powerful impact on your company’s profitability.
 Many businesses work hard to secure discounts on their base shipping rates, only to see those savings completely erased by unexpected fees.
 When surcharges are out of control, they inflate your cost of goods sold, which makes it much harder to price your products competitively while maintaining healthy profit margins.
 Every dollar spent on an avoidable surcharge is a dollar taken directly from your bottom line.
 To protect your profits, you need a strategy that addresses these fees head-on, which often starts with a comprehensive carrier contract optimization that puts caps and limits on the most common surcharges.